1 Helpful / 12 Not

 Options: 2 sets of tees + 2 sets of baskets = 4 layouts.

 Scenery: Northern VT, in the mountains, enough said.

 Tee pads: I prefer cement tees, but I can't dock Black Falls because their crushed stone tees are very level, dry, and more than large enough.
-Honestly, cement tees would detract from the pristine beauty of the course.
+Honestly, cement tees would detract from the pristine beauty and natural feel of the course.

 Cons: Location: Not very close to anything.
 I understand that many people would find this a PRO since the course is never crowded.